Variational formulation of planar linearized elasticity with incompatible kinematics: Introduction

 In this paper, we revisit the classical setting of linearized elasticity in two dimensions, focusing on non-simply connected planar domains.
 In this context, the classical question of determining the necessary and sufficient conditions for the existence of a single-valued displacement field~$u$ such that the compatible strain tensor $\epsilon$ is given by $\nabla^{\sym}u=\frac12(\nabla u + (\nabla u)^\top)$ was first addressed by Michell in 1899 \cite{Michell}.
 Our goal is to establish a rigorous variational formulation to characterize the mechanical equilibrium conditions in non-simply connected domains, by extending Michell's results to non-compatible strain fields.
 Specifically, we identify the equations that characterize displacement fields that are not globally single-valued on the boundaries of the domain, when the system is in mechanical equilibrium.

 We rigorously demonstrate that the violation of these compatibility conditions gives rise to precisely two types of kinematic incompatibility: translational and rotational.
-Importantly, we show that the translational incompatibility corresponds to the classical distortion induced by an edge dislocation, the canonical translational lattice defect introduced by Volterra in his seminal 1907 paper \cite{V07} (see also \cite{W68,RV92,Z97}).
+Importantly, we show that the translational incompatibility corresponds to the classical distortion induced by an edge dislocation, the canonical translational lattice defect introduced by Volterra in his seminal 1907 paper \cite{V07} (see also \cite{W68,RV92,Z97}; {see also \cite{Delphenich} for a recent translation of Volterra's paper into English}).
 The rotational incompatibility, on the other hand, corresponds to a wedge disclination, which reflects rotational irregularities caused by the failure of rotation closure around a loop in the crystal lattice in the undeformed configuration.